blockspacer/voxelgame/README.md

 Game Demos for Voxel Tools for Godot
 ===============================

-This project is a fork of [Zylann's demo scenes](https://github.com/Zylann/voxelgame) for [Voxel Tools for Godot](https://github.com/Zylann/godot_voxel), a C++ module for the [Godot game engine](https://godotengine.org).
+This project is a collection of demos for Zylann's [Voxel Tools for Godot](https://github.com/Zylann/godot_voxel), a C++ module for the [Godot game engine](https://godotengine.org).

+To use it, you need a version of Godot built with Voxel Tools.
+You can [download my binaries](http://tokisan.com/godot-binaries/).
+Or you can build Godot from source by following the instructions in the Voxel Tools repository linked above.

+Voxel Tools is alpha software and not yet feature complete.
+These scenes are just demos to learn from.
+Most voxel related issues should be reported to the Voxel Tools repository above.

-This fork contains Zylann's upstream projects and a shooter game demo that I wrote.
+This project is a fork of [Zylann's demo scenes](https://github.com/Zylann/voxelgame).
+It contains all of his projects and an FPS/TPS shooter game demo that I wrote.
 It will not be merged upstream.

-To use it, you must build Godot from source with Voxel Tools compiled into it.
-An instruction guide is provided in the Voxel Tools repository linked above.

-VT is still a work in progress and is not yet feature complete.
-These scenes are just demos to learn from.
-Most voxel related issues should be reported to the VT repository above.

 Screenshots